The World’s Chip Supply Chain Is Bracing for Fallout From China’s Rare-Earth Curbs | Company Business News

 “These are the strictest export controls that China has utilized,” said Gracelin Baskaran, a critical minerals-focused director at the Center for Strategic and International Studies.
 “It’s quite clear that they have the sticks and the leverage to make, not just US firms, but firms worldwide comply.”

+ASML is preparing for disruptions, particularly due to a clause that requires foreign firms to seek China’s approval for reexports of products containing its rare earths, said the person familiar with ASML, who asked not to be identified discussing private matters and noted that ASML is lobbying Dutch and US allies for alternatives.
+The company declined to comment.

+“Within the semiconductor value chain, China’s new export controls will likely most impact chipmakers that use rare-earth-based chemicals during the chip fabrication process and toolmakers that integrate rare-earth magnets into their equipment,” said Jacob Feldgoise, senior data research analyst at Georgetown University’s Center for Security and Emerging Technology.

-Some have questioned how long the restrictions will last, viewing them as potential posturing ahead of a trip to Asia that US President Donald Trump had planned that was expected to include a meeting with Chinese President Xi Jinping later this month.
-It’s unclear how China would even track rare earths at such discreet levels to enforce the rules.
+Some have questioned how long the restrictions will last, viewing them as potential posturing ahead of a trip to Asia Trump had planned that was expected to include a meeting with Chinese President Xi Jinping later this month.
+It’s unclear how China would even track rare earths at such discrete levels to enforce the rules.

-Trump on Friday threatened to call off his meeting with Xi altogether, describing the new rare-earth controls as “hostile” and threatening a “massive increase” of tariffs on goods from China.
+But China’s move has instead escalated tensions with the US.
+Trump’s announced tariffs would raise import taxes on many Chinese goods to 130% starting next month.
+That would be just below the 145% level imposed earlier this year, before both countries ratcheted down the levies in a truce to advance trade talks.
+On Friday, Trump also threatened to call off his meeting with Xi altogether, describing the new rare-earth controls as a “hostile” action.

 A White House official said the government and relevant agencies are assessing any impact from the new rules, which were announced without notice and imposed in an apparent effort to exert control over the entire world’s technology supply chains.